Now accepting applications for Fall 2017!

 Department and division orientation sessions are required.
 Trained staff will provide on-the-job training.
 Additional training opportunities may also be available through the Department.
 The first 2 weeks of the internship is mandatory training.

-Full time internships are preferred for a minimum of 12 to 16 weeks depending on the semester scheduled at 37.5 hours per week, with a minimum of 225 hours and available 3 1/2 days per week.
-Other terms are negotiable.
+Full time internships are required to complete a minimum of 12 to 16 weeks depending on the semester scheduled.
+Hours of operation are 8:00am-4:30pm; 37.5 hours per week.
+Interns must commit to completing a minimum total of 225 hours and be available

 Evaluations will take place on a regularly scheduled basis as Department and/or college/university requirements dictate.

-- Know and be responsible for policies and procedures as established by the Circuit, Department and Division.
+- Know and be responsible for Department policies and procedures

 How to Apply